Alaska Commercial Lease Agreement | PDF – MS Word

 The Alaska commercial lease agreement allows a landlord and an individual or entity to come to an agreement over the use of a place of business.
 A typical arrangement is one (1) to three (3) years but can be month to month or any time-frame as agreed upon.
 In a commercial lease, the landlord will agree to either “fit-up” (build-to-suit) the premises to the tenant’s liking before the lease begins or elect to have the tenant make their necessary modifications.

-It is advised that the landlord accept a Security Deposit in addition to verifying the entities legal status by searching the Alaska Corporations Database when performing the credit check by using a rental application.
+It is advised that the landlord accept a Security Deposit in addition to verifying an entity’s legal status by searching the Alaska Corporations Database when performing the credit check by using a rental application.

 The agreement will negotiate the following topics;